Marie’s Tips for Tidying with Kids — Most of the Time

 When I first became a mother, I felt frustrated when I couldn’t tidy my home exactly the way I wanted.
-Then, after having my second child, I didn’t even have the energy to consider some of my former practices around the house!
-Motherhood taught me to be more forgiving of myself.
-The joy that comes from parenting exceeds any satisfaction that could have come from a perfectly neat home.
+Then, I had two more children, and I found I didn’t even have the energy to consider some of my former practices around the house!

 With this in mind, here are some tips that help me keep my home in order with two young children.

 Motherhood has taught me to be more forgiving of myself.
 The joy that comes from parenting exceeds any satisfaction that could have come from a perfectly neat home.
 My children also remind me that our lives can shift daily (if not every minute) — and that the best we can do is honor where we are in the present moment.

 So, my home is messier now and for the foreseeable future.
 But here are some techniques I use to keep my home mostly in order with three young children.
 I hope they help you!

 As you tidy, explain to your children what you’re doing so they can learn from you.
 Try to convey that tidying is part of maintaining a comfortable home and joy-sparking life .
 If they see their parents tidying regularly with a smile, children will think of tidying as a positive everyday activity.